lschock/CodeLou_fewd/README.md

 The class(es) I created are:

 1. .store_name
-..changes the font-family to tangerine, made the font bold, and changed font-size to 5em
+..changes the font-family to tangerine, made the font bold, and changed font-size to 6em

 2. .linkedIn
 ..transforms the text to white when the linkedIn link is hovered over

 3. .footer_name
-..Changing the size of the company name in footer
+..Changing the size of the company name in footer to 3em

 4. .inspired
-..Add padding
+..Add 2em padding to top and 1em padding to bottom

+5. #images
+..added ID that I could link to from the navbar

-5. .offset:before
+6. .offset:before
-..have Images Navbar link to Image Gallery
+..have Images Navbar link to Image Gallery #images ID
 ```

 ## Custom JavaScript Functions